 The backhand push is a defensive stroke played with a small amount of backspin.
+The stroke is played by holding the racket in the backhand position and hitting the ball with an over-the-shoulder motion.
 The backhand push is usually played against short and low, backspin or float balls, although beginners that have not developed a loop (or open upshot) can play a push off a longer ball.

 How to play a backhand push in table tennis

 5 backhand push tactics to beat your opponent